Proto007/RickRoll-Counter/README.md

 # RickRoll-Counter

-A fun mini-project to learn about django and prank cs135 students.
+A fun mini-project to learn about flask apis and prank cs135 students.
+Made with the goal to make the project more interesting.